This page describes Identity and Access Management (IAM) roles, which are collections of IAM permissions.

 GA.
 To learn more about launch stages, see Testing and deploying.

 Permissions: The permissions included in the role.
+Permissions allow principals to perform specific actions on Google Cloud resources.
 When you grant a role to a principal, the principal gets all of the permissions in the role.

 ETag: An identifier for the version of the role to help prevent concurrent updates from overwriting each other.
 Basic and predefined roles always have the ETag